Dita Von Teese: Personal life

-Von Teese practices Pilates and dressage.
-Her home is a Tudor revival residence in the Hollywood Hills, dedicated to early 20th-century décor, including antique taxidermy, a pub house and a glass box with Bettie Page's vintage fetish shoes.
-Her home has no white walls, something Von Teese claims she is afraid of.
-She also has a room dedicated to shoes.
+Von Teese lives in Los Angeles, in a Tudor revival residence in the Hollywood Hills neighborhood.
+The house features early 20th-century décor, including antique taxidermy, a room dedicated to shoes, a pub house, and no white walls, something Von Teese claims she is afraid of.
+Among the shoes she has collected are Bettie Page's vintage fetish shoes, which she has called the "holy grail" of shoes.

 She is a collector of vintage china, particularly egg cups and tea sets, and drives vintage cars.
 Among other vintage cars, she owned a 1939 Chrysler New Yorker from 1997 to 2010.
 She says, "I live to surround myself with everyday things that are beautiful.
 I serve my home-baked petit fours on porcelain pedestals and sip tea from flowery tea cups, charming gems from my flea market treasure hunts.
 I keep cosmetic brushes in vintage vase cast like the heads of ladies, complete with glamour dos and makeup.
 I always carry a pretty compact, maybe one scored for next to nothing on eBay."

-Von Teese lives in Los Angeles.

 After her marriage to Marilyn Manson ended in 2007, Von Teese dated French Count Louis-Marie de Castelbajac from 2009 to 2012.
 In 2012, she had a brief relationship with singer Theo Hutchcraft.

 Von Teese has been in a relationship with graphic designer Adam Rajcevich since 2014.

-Among Von Teese's famous best friends are shoe designer Christian Louboutin, who designs shoes for her shows, burlesque performer and seamstress Catherine D'lish and writer Liz Goldwyn.
+Among Von Teese's friends include shoe designer Christian Louboutin, who designs shoes for her shows, burlesque performer and seamstress Catherine D'lish and writer Liz Goldwyn.

+Von Teese practices Pilates and dressage.